bbc/bbcrd_vault_collection/docs/ansible_cluster_management_conventions.md

 or commands which are unlikely to be reused outside of these roles (e.g. unsealing).
 As such, moving this functionality into a module offers little benefit but obscures the actual steps taken by the roles.

+Likewise, due to the convention of running Vault commands on the Vault hosts rather than the control host, existing Ansible Vault modules and integrations cannot be used.